The Best Ways to Save Money at Costco, According to Employees

-Of course, saving even more money is the goal, so we rounded up some of the best (and some little-known) tips from Costco employees who will help keep more of your hard-earned money in your pocket!
-Dive into this bucket of tips and then don't miss this insightful look into the 20 Healthy Foods You Better Eat in Moderation!
+Of course, saving even more money is the goal, so we rounded up some of the best (and some little-known) money-saving tips from Costco employees who will help keep more of your hard-earned cash in your pocket.

 Costco has one of the most forgiving return policies on the market, according to the same employee.
 If you buy something at the warehouse and hate it, you can return it and get your money back with no questions asked.
-They do limit the return of electronic items (television, computers) and major appliances (refrigerators, ovens) to 90 days, but that's still more generous than many retailers.
+The store limits the return of electronic items (television, computers) and major appliances (refrigerators, ovens) to 90 days, but that's still more generous than many retailers.

 The Costco Executive Membership—often referred to as the black card—is more expensive than regular gold Costco memberships, but it comes with a bunch of additional perks.
-One of the best perks is 2 percent cash back on purchases, which comes back to you in the form of a rebate check.
-Better yet, you don't have to use it in store, according to Reddit user Iccusr, who identifies as a Costco employee.
-We suggest using it on these 17 Cheap Organic Foods You Should Be Buying!
+One of the best perks is 2% cash back on purchases, which comes back to you in the form of a rebate check.
+Better yet, you don't have to use it in-store, according to Reddit user Iccusr, who identifies as a Costco employee.
+We suggest using it on these 15 Costco Foods That Make Meal Prep Easy.

-The Executive Gold Star Membership has plenty of perks, but there's another one many people don't know about: You can get the added cost of the upgrade refunded anytime throughout the year if it doesn't end up being worth it.
+The executive membership has plenty of perks, but there's another one many people don't know about: You can get the added cost of the upgrade refunded anytime throughout the year if it doesn't end up being worth it.

 "Costco will refund the difference if your 2% refund is under $55 [the cost of the upgrade]," wrote Reddit user VirtualFAQ.
 "However you must remember to request this.
 At worst, you're giving Costco a $55 interest-free loan for a year."

-It might seem like Costco's pricing system is pretty random, but the numbers on the tag actually give you a ton of information.
-According to Reddit user and employee WinterFreshershist: ".99 = Costco's price. .98 = Retailers price. .97 = Marked down from the original price."
+It might seem like Costco's pricing system is arbitrary, but the numbers on the tag can provide a lot of information if you know how to read them.
+According to Reddit user and employee WinterFreshershist, ".99 = Costco's price. .98 = retailer's price. .97 = marked down from the original price."

 "Also ending in .00 is manager markdown," added another employee.

-Still mulling over a purchase, but not quite ready to pull the trigger?
-Check the price tag first because otherwise the store might be getting rid of it.
+Are you still mulling over a purchase but not quite ready to commit?
+Check the price tag first, because otherwise, the store might be getting rid of it.

-"If there is an asterisk in the top right corner of the sign, it means that the item is deleted, and they won't get any more in for awhile or until next season," said Reddit user and Costco employee TheyCallMeJugs.
-"If it's a good seller, the price won't drop too much; but if it's a slow seller, the price usually goes down more than once."
+"If there is an asterisk in the top right corner of the sign, it means that the item is deleted, and they won't get any more in for a while or until next season," wrote Reddit user and Costco employee TheyCallMeJugs.
+"If it's a good seller, the price won't drop too much, but if it's a slow seller, the price usually goes down more than once."

-There isn't a single good time better than any other to find good clearance items—because clearance is basically always happening, according to another employee.
-However, "we are constantly rotating in and out seasonal items," Reddit user and employee mmoser said.
+There isn't a single good time better than any other to find good clearance items because clearance is always happening, according to another employee.
+However, "we are constantly rotating in and out seasonal items," Reddit user and employee mmoser wrote.

 "Toys will go to clearance to make room for furniture; furniture will go to clearance to make room for spring gardening; spring gardening will go to clearance to make room for summer pool/beach items; and so on and so on.
 The only good tactic for spotting these markdowns is visiting once a week or so and looking at signs that have asterisks on them. …Depending on the item/quantity, it may get marked down, but that isn't always true."

-But you can get an even better deal if you cut out that part and just buy items still frozen.
-(ICYMI: Buying frozen fruit is one of the 25 Cheap—And Easy!—Ways to Lose 5 Pounds.)
+But you can get an even better deal if you cut out that part and just buy items that are still frozen.

-One of the downsides of Costco is that you can only use cash or their branded American Express credit card to purchase items.
-However, there is a way to get around that: Use prepaid American Express cards.
-They do work for purchasing gas, but "it will only work if the card has a balance of $100 or more," according to mmoser.
+One of the downsides of Costco is that you can only use cash, Visa debit cards, or the store's branded Visa credit card to purchase items.
+However, there is a way to get around that: Use prepaid Visa cards.
+They work for purchasing gas, but "it will only work if the card has a balance of $100 or more," according to mmoser.

-You might be limited to American Express (soon Visa) and cash when shopping in your local Costco warehouse, but several employees chimed in on a recent Reddit thread to say that all credit cards—including Discover Card—are accepted on the Costco website.
-Bonus: Those purchases are delivered to you, which a great bonus if you're purchasing something heavy like a lot of canned goods.
-(Just be careful of canned soup, which is on our list of 27 Foods That Kill Your Sex Drive.)
+You might be limited when shopping in your local Costco warehouse, but several employees chimed in on a recent Reddit thread to say that all credit cards—including Discover Card—are accepted on the Costco website.
+Bonus: Those purchases are delivered to you, which is great if you're purchasing something heavy, like a lot of canned goods.

 Buying tires can be pretty expensive at Costco, but you can save a bunch of cash on a new set if you're strategic about it.

-"Bridgestone and Michelin alternate each month [with] $70 off [the price]," according to employee and Reddit user systematically_wrong.
-"Costco will rotate, flat repair, pressure check, and everything else for the life of the tire for free.
-It's an added benefit that I can get this done while I'm working."
+"Bridgestone and Michelin alternate each month [with] $70 off [the price]," wrote to employee and Reddit user systematically_wrong.
+"Costco will rotate, flat repair, pressure check, and everything else for the life of the tire for free."

-While it's usually cheaper to buy frozen or uncooked chicken and prepare it at home, there's one big exception: Rotisserie chicken from the service deli at Costco. "[It's] $5 and a minimum weight of 3 pounds," added Reddit user systematically_wrong.
+While it's usually cheaper to buy frozen or uncooked chicken and prepare it at home, there's one big exception: rotisserie chicken from the service deli at Costco. "[It's] $5 and a minimum weight of three pounds," wrote Reddit user systematically_wrong.
 "Take it home, tear the meat from the bones, and split it between 3-4 meals."
-Or for more inspiration, check out these 35 Best-Ever Chicken Recipes for Weight Loss!

-We don't love bottled water at Eat This, Not That! because of the BPA in the plastic.
-But if it's a matter of keeping dehydrated, Costco's Kirkland brand is just as good—and some would argue better—than many name-brands out on the market.
-It's also more cost-effective, added systematically_wrong.
-"It works out to something like $.09 per bottle and they come in 40 packs."
+We don't love bottled water because of the BPA in the plastic.
+But if it's a matter of staying hydrated, Costco's Kirkland brand is just as good—and some would argue better—than many name-brands out on the market.
+It's also more cost-effective, wrote systematically_wrong.
+"It works out to something like $.09 per bottle, and they come in 40 packs."